tarao/el-get-cask/README.md

 `package.el` source.

-Note that if you `depends-on` a package not in [El-Get][] recipes but one of its depending package is in [El-Get][] recipes, the recipes of depending package is not used unless you explicitly `depends-on` the depending package.
-In this case, if you explicitly `depends-on` the depending package with its `:type` not being `elpa`, `package.el` may warn you that "Unable to activate package *package*.
+Note that if you `depends-on` a package not in [El-Get][] recipes but one of its depending packages is in [El-Get][] recipes, the recipe of depending package is not used unless you explicitly `depends-on` the depending package (i.e., the depending package is also installed by `package.el`).
+If you explicitly `depends-on` the depending package with its `:type` not being `elpa`, `package.el` may warn you that "Unable to activate package *package*.
 Required package *depending-package-version* is unavailable".
 This is because the first package is installed by `package.el` but its depending package is installed by the other source (such as `git`).
-Normally, you can ignore this warning since the all packages are installed in some way.
+Normally, you can ignore this warning since the all packages are installed in some way and they will work fine except there is version incompatibility.

 ## Extended notation